How I make £800 a year selling on Vinted

 Wardrobe Spotlight

-Wardrobe Spotlight is a way to boost your entire Vinted account – not just an individual item.
+Wardrobe Spotlight boosts your entire Vinted account – not just an individual item.
 Vinted users will see your Wardrobe Spotlight in their search results, seeing up to five items that they’re most likely to be interested in.

 Wardrobe Spotlight lasts up to seven days and the cost varies depending on what’s for sale in your wardrobe.